 In the Catholic Church, Good Friday is a day of fasting.
 The only other day of fasting prescribed by the Church is Ash Wednesday, which marks the beginning of the Lenten season.

 The Mass is not celebrated on Good Friday.
 The only sacraments celebrated during the Paschal Triduum are Baptism (only for those in danger of death), Penance and Reconciliation, and the Anointing of the Sick.
 While there is no Mass, Holy Communion may be distributed during the Celebration of the Lord’s Passion and brought to the sick.

 The Veneration of the Cross highlights the Good Friday liturgy.
 The cross is solemnly unveiled and venerated by the people.
 Solemn hymns are sung and chanted throughout the veneration period.

 On Good Friday, the Stations of the Cross and the Seven Last Words are also prayed and reflected upon by the faithful.
-This year, the Holy Name of Jesus Chinese Catholic Mission will hold the Celebration of the Lord’s Passion on Good Friday, April 19 at 7:00 pm.
-The Stations of the Cross will be held on Good Friday, April 19 at 6:00 pm.
+This year, the Holy Name of Jesus Chinese Catholic Mission will hold the Celebration of the Lord’s Passion on Good Friday, April 7 at 7:00 pm.
+The Stations of the Cross and the Seven Last Words will be held at 6:30 pm.
 All are invited!